Siege of Abu al-Duhur Airbase: The siege

 After the capture of the Wadi Deif and Hamadiyah bases, the rebels turned their attention to the Abu al-Duhur airbase.
-They gathered about 1,000 fighters around the airport that is defended by about 700 soldiers.
+They gathered about 1,000 fighters around the airport that was defended by about 700 soldiers.
 On 15 January 2015, the rebels launched an offensive on the village of Tal Salmo that was geared at opening a new front south of the Abu al-Duhur Military Airbase.
-Rebels attacked 2 points controlled by the army's 11th Tank Division and the National Defense Forces (NDF) at Tal Salmo.
+The rebels attacked 2 points controlled by the army's 11th Tank Division and the National Defense Forces (NDF) at Tal Salmo.
 The assault on the 2 axes was foiled by the loyalist forces after almost 2 days of non-stop fighting with the militant groups.
 The following day, the rebels pounded the village of Tal Salmo with a barrage of mortar shells in order to weaken the army fortifications.
 After that, the militants stormed the army defenses at Tal Salmo, attempting to breach the latter's frontlines from the western perimeter of the village.
 The rebels were unsuccessful in their infiltration attempt, as the army fought off the assault, resulting in their complete control of the checkpoints adjacent to the village.
 10 days later, it was reported that the rebels were in control of Tal Salmo.
 The village has strategic importance because it is close to the main gate of the airport and because it contains water wells that the troops in the airport consume via canalization.
 A week later, violent clashes took place at the main gate of the airport.

 On 18 January 2015, an Antonov An-26 operated by the Syrian Air Force crashed while attempting to land at the besieged Abu al-Duhur military airport.
 There were 35 people on board, 30 Syrian soldiers and 5 Iranian military experts.
-Syrian media and the pro-opposition SOHR, said that the crash was due to heavy fog or "technical issues".
-However, Al-Qaeda affiliated group Al-Nusra Front claimed that they shot it down.
+Syrian media and the pro-opposition SOHR said that the crash was due to heavy fog or "technical issues".
+However, the Al-Qaeda affiliated group Al-Nusra Front claimed that they shot it down.
 Syrian media provided a list with the names of the 30 Syrian soldiers who were killed.
 Per SOHR, 13 Syrian officers were among the fatalities.

 On 23 January 2015, the rebels managed to control al-Hamidiyeh village on the East side of the Abu al-Duhur airbase.
-However they pulled out to the outskirt later.
-On January 25, 2015, an Al Jazeera journalist from inside the village reported that the rebels were in control of al-Hamidiyeh.
+However they pulled out to the outskirts later.
+On 25 January 2015, an Al Jazeera journalist from inside the village reported that the rebels were in control of al-Hamidiyeh.

-On 17 February 2015, al-Nusra Front reportedly shot down a helicopter above the airbase.
+On 17 February 2015, the al-Nusra Front reportedly shot down a helicopter above the airbase.